 All students learning an instrument at Eltham College are expected to participate in at least one of the College’s ensembles as identified by their Instrumental/Vocal Teacher or Head of Section and as invited by the Music Department, when they reach an appropriate standard.
 Regular, committed attendance at all associated rehearsals and performances is also expected, and unexplained absences will be sanctioned.
 Parents should notify the Director of Music and/or Ensemble Coach if fulfilling these commitments proves difficult.
 All students having vocal lessons are expected to be part of the College Choir.

+a.
 Please ensure that your child brings their instrument (excluding piano and drums) to the lessons at school and takes them back home afterwards.
-Students may only leave instruments in Eltham College Music Department with permission from the Musician in Residence and/or the Director of Music.
-Students have access to the Music Locker Room and music lockers are allocated by the Musician in Residence.
+Students may only leave instruments in the Eltham College Music Department Locker Room.
+Parents should ensure that their child’s instrument is insured.

-Please support your child by ensuring they know the dates and times of their music lessons (as emailed by the VMT) and any examination dates.
+c.
+Please support your child by ensuring they know the dates and times of their music lessons and any examination dates.

 Communication with Students and Parents

-Parents/guardians may contact their child’s Music Teacher directly at any time, using the contact details on their invoices.
+Parents may contact their child’s Music Teacher directly between 8.30am-6.30pm, Heads of Section and VMTs will respond when possible.
 Parents/guardians may also contact the Music Administrator (020 8857 1455 / email@example.com) should they wish to discuss any other matter or to make an appointment to see the Director of Music.
 Communication will usually take the form of an email or a telephone call.
 All forms of communication will be recorded.